Low Histamine Diet Plan

 That’s because each person’s level of tolerance or intolerance is different.

-Here’s an analogy I think will help.
+Here’s an analogy we think will help.

 Is your sink overflowing?